 This is where you meet together with your ex-partner and a mediator, who has been properly trained to help you put your feelings aside and focus on the issues that need to be sorted out.
 The mediator won’t take sides or decide what is fair for you - they are simply there to help your discussions.

-For more information about Family Mediation and how to find a good mediator, see Using Family Mediation after a break up.
+For lots more useful information about family mediation and how to find a good mediator see A survival guide to family mediation.

 Your other option is to use a solicitor to negotiate on your behalf.
 This is likely to be quite a bit more expensive than mediation.
 It can still be relatively quick and avoids all the expense and stress of going to court.
 It can feel a lot safer to have an expert on your side, making your case for you.
-You can find good family solicitors who believe in a constructive approach on Resolution’s website.
+If you decide to use a solicitor, it is essential that you find a solicitor who specialises in family law.
+You can find good family law solicitors who believe in a constructive approach on Resolution’s website.
 Don’t be afraid to phone around and compare prices.

 If you are entitled to legal aid (that is help from the government to pay for legal advice) it will be much cheaper.
 You can find out if you are likely to be able to get it by using the legal aid checker.